pantheon-systems/documentation/source/content/guides/filesystem/03-large-files.md

 ### Large File Restrictions

+- **Files over 50MB** can be uploaded with WordPress, Drupal, or SFTP.
+You will experience noticeable degradation in performance.
-- **Files over 100MB** cannot be uploaded through WordPress or Drupal, and must be added by [SFTP or rsync](/guides/sftp/rsync-and-sftp).
+- **Files over 100MB** cannot be uploaded through WordPress or Drupal.
+You must add files of this size by [SFTP or rsync](/guides/sftp/rsync-and-sftp).
 - **Files over 256MB** will fail no matter how they are uploaded.
-- **Files over 50MB** will experience noticeable degradation in performance.

 | File Size     | Platform Compatibility               | Notes                               |
 |:--------------|--------------------------------------|-------------------------------------|